Project: Migration from VCOE Private Cloud to SIRAS/Azure Cloud

 - New domains:

-4. Migration Timeline
+4. Migration Timeline and Approach

 - Parallel Build: Azure environment is built fully in parallel to the VCOE environment.